jimutt/svelte-pick-a-place/README.md

 [![npm version](https://badge.fury.io/js/svelte-pick-a-place.png)](https://badge.fury.io/js/svelte-pick-a-place)

-## WORK IN PROGRESS

-Functionality, properties and events will change without major version bump, do not use in production.

-Known upcoming changes:
-- Format of return data from events.
-GeoJSON objects will be returned instead of Leaflet lat/lng objects.

 # Svelte component for position and area selection with Leaflet.

-The component presents a Leaflet map on which the user can click to select a position or an area (through drawing a polygon).
-When the selection is updated an `update` event is emitted.
+The component presents a Leaflet map on which the user can click to select a position or an area (through drawing a polygon). `update` and `save` events are emitted with the selected geometry in GeoJSON format.

 **Codepen demo JS API: https://codepen.io/jimutt/pen/XLjaqV**